 Generalized anxiety disorder (GAD) is a type of anxiety disorder that is not uncommon.
 Just over three percent of the population struggles with generalized anxiety in any given year, and women are affected at twice the rate that men are.
 About 18 percent of people struggle with any type of anxiety disorder.

 Generalized anxiety can begin at any age, but the most common age range for onset of symptoms is from childhood to middle age.
 There is no known cause for anxiety disorders, but family history, excessive stress, and trauma are risk factors.
-With diagnosis and treatment, generalized anxiety disorder can be managed.
+With diagnosis and generalized anxiety disorder treatment, symptoms can be managed.

 What Are Anxiety Disorders?

 Anxiety is a normal feeling.
 Everyone feels anxious at time and, in certain circumstances, even extremely anxious.
 It is a feeling of being worried, nervous, or afraid, and is a typical and healthy reaction to stressful or frightening situations.
 These feelings should be temporary, though.
 When they persist and worsen, a person may be struggling with an anxiety disorder.

 Anxiety disorders cause excessive anxiety and anxiety in response to situations that would not normally be expected to trigger these feelings.
 They also cause dysfunction in one or more areas of life.
 For instance, someone with an anxiety disorder may miss days of work because of anxiety over being around other people.
 The more severe the anxiety, the more it affects everyday life and quality of life.